BryceWhitcomb/Unity_Personal_Project/README.md

 -   Complete all Unity Getting started Tutorials.
 -   Complete all Unity Tutorial Projects.
--   Apply learned techniques to a personal project.

 ### Success criteria

 -   Successfully completing each tutorial and challenge.
--   Weekly work log with screenshots and summaries to demonstrate activity.
+-   Weekly work log with screenshots.

 ### Constraints

--   No recognizable constraints yet.
+-   Most of the Unity projects had very little scripting involved, and focused primarily on learning Unity tools.
+    Thus, there is less work to show for the projects.

 ### Assumptions